MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql-set-options.md

 **\<accelerated_database_recovery> ::=**
 **Applies to SQL Server 2019 CTP 2.3 or later**

-Enables [accelerated database recovery](https://docs.microsoft.com/azure/sql-database/sql-database-accelerated-database-recovery/) per-database on SQL Server 2019 CTP 2.3 or later.
+Enables [accelerated database recovery](../../relational-databases/accelerated-database-recovery-management.md) (ADR) per-database on SQL Server 2019 CTP 2.3 or later.
+ADR is off by default in [!INCLUDE[sql-server-2019](../includes/sssqlv15-md.md)].
+Using this syntax, you can optionally designate a specific filegroup for the Persistent Version Store (PVS) data.
+If no filegroup is specified, the PVS will be stored in the PRIMARY filegroup.
+For examples and more information, see [Accelerated database recovery](../../relational-databases/accelerated-database-recovery-management.md).

 **\<auto_option> ::=**